-On July 10, 2009, the Fraternal Order of Police/Metropolitan Police Department Labor Committee ("FOP", "Union" or "Complainant") filed a document styled "Unfair Labor Practice Complaint and Request for Preliminary Relief" against the District of Columbia Metropolitan Police Department ("MPD", "Department" or "Respondents"), Lieutenant Linda Nischan, General Counsel Terence Ryan and Anna McClanahan.
+On July 13, 2009, the Fraternal Order of Police/Metropolitan Police Department Labor Committee ("FOP," "Union" or "Complainant") filed a document styled "Unfair Labor Practice Complaint and Request for Preliminary Relief" against the District of Columbia Metropolitan Police Department ("MPD", "Department" or "Respondents"), Lieutenant Linda Nischan, General Counsel Terence Ryan and Chief Cathy Lanier.
 The Complainant alleges that MPD has violated D.C.
-Code §1-617.04(a) by: (1) "interfering, restraining, or coercing Executive Steward [Delroy] Burton's exercise of rights guaranteed by the [Comprehensive Merit Personnel Act]" (Compl. at p.
+Code \$1-617.04(a)1 by: (1) "interfering, restraining, or coercing [FOP] Chairman [Kristopher] Baumann's exercise of rights guaranteed by the [Comprehensive Merit Personnel Act]" (Compl. at p.
 8); and (2) violating Article 12 §14 of the parties' collective bargaining agreement ("CBA").
 (See Compl. at pgs.
 8-9).

-FOP is requesting that the Board: (a) grant its request for preliminary relief; (b) find that the Respondents have committed an unfair labor practice; (c) order Respondents to cease and desist from violating the Comprehensive Merit Personnel Act ("CMPA"); (d) order Respondents to post a notice advising bargaining unit members that it violated the law; (e) grant its request for reasonable costs and fees; (f) order the Respondents to cease and desist from interfering with Executive Steward Burton's ability to perform his FOP union duties; (g) order the Respondents to return Executive Steward Burton's gun and badge; (h) order the Respondents to cease and desist from their retaliatory actions against Executive Steward Burton; (i) order the Respondent MPD to impose discipline against the MPD officials found to have engaged in unfair labor practices consistent with its disciplinary requirements; (j) order Respondents to expunge all records from Executive Steward Burton's personnel files regarding this incident and the improper investigation; (k) order that Executive Steward Burton and any other full-time FOP official not be required to attend annual in-service training; (1) order the MPD to reinstate Executive Steward Burton's police powers; (m) order Chief Cathy Lanier to issue Executive Steward Burton a written apology in each MPD building; and (n) order such other relief and remedies as PERB deems appropriate.
+FOP is requesting that the Board: (a) grant its request for preliminary relief, (b) find that the Respondents have committed an unfair labor practice; (c) order Respondents to cease and desist from violating the Comprehensive Merit Personnel Act ("CMPA"); (d) order Respondents to post a notice advising bargaining unit members that it violated the law; (e) grant its request for reasonable costs and fees; (f) order the Respondents to cease and desist from interfering with the Chairman's ability to perform his FOP union duties; (g) order the Respondents to return the Chairman's gun and badge; (h) order the Respondents to cease and desist from their retaliatory actions against the Chairman; (i) order the Respondent MPD to impose discipline against the MPD officials found to have engaged in unfair labor practices consistent with its disciplinary requirements; (j) order Respondents to expunge all records from the Chairman's personnel files regarding this incident and the improper investigation; (k) order that the Chairman and any other full-time FOP official not be required to attend annual in-service training; (1) order the MPD to reinstate the Chairman's police powers; (m) order Lieutenant Linda Nischan, General Counsel Terrence Ryan, and Chief Cathy Lanier to issue the Chairman a written apology in each MPD building; and (n) order such other relief and remedies as PERB deems appropriate.
 (See Compl. at pgs.
-11-12).
+10-11).

-On July 17, 2009, MPD filed a document styled "Respondent's Opposition to Complainant's Motion for Preliminary Relief' ("Opposition").
-In addition, on July 27, 2009, MPD filed an answer to the unfair labor practice complaint.
-Also, on July 28, 2009, MPD filed a motion to consolidate PERB Case No. 09-U-52 and PERB Case No. 09-U-53.
+On July 20, 2009, MPD filed a document styled "Respondent's Opposition to Complainant's Motion for Preliminary Relief' ("Opposition").
+In addition, on July 28, 2009, MPD filed an answer to the unfair labor practice complaint and a motion to consolidate PERB Case No. 09-U-52 and PERB Case No. 09-U-53.
 In their submissions MPD: (1) denies that it has violated the CMPA; (2) requests that FOP's motion for preliminary relief ("Motion") be dismissed; (3) requests consolidation of PERB Case Nos.
 09-U-52 and 09-U-53; and (4) requests that the Board order FOP to pay reasonable costs.
 (See Opposition at p.
 6 and MPD's Request to Consolidate at p.
 5).
 FOP's Motion, MPD's Opposition and MPD's Motion to Consolidate are before the Board for disposition.